pranka02/speech_recognition/README.md

 ---------------------------
 ## Features

-Short Time Fourier Transform was performed on the .wav audio clips and the coefficients were used as the features.
+Short Time Fourier Transform (STFT) was performed on the .wav audio clips and the coefficients were used as the features.
+Mel-Frequency Cepstral Coefficients (MFCC), Chroma and Contrast features were also used as features.

 ---------------------------
 ## Preprocessing

+The features were normalized and PCA was performed on them to reduce dimension.

 ---------------------------
 ## Learning Models

-Deep Neural Network
+### Deep Neural Network
 A 3 layer deep neural network in python was implemented to do the classification.